Romern/syncMyMoodle/README.md

   --config CONFIG       The path to the config file --cookiefile COOKIEFILE
-                        The location of the cookie file --courses COURSES     Only these courses will be synced (comma seperated links) (if empty, all courses will be synced) --semester SEMESTER   Only these semesters will be synced, of the form 20ws (comma seperated) (only used if [courses] is empty, if empty all semesters will be synced)
+                        The location of the cookie file --courses COURSES     Only these courses will be synced (comma seperated links) (if empty, all courses will be synced)
+  --skipcourses SKIPCOURSES
-  --basedir BASEDIR     The base directory where all files will be synced to
+                        These courses will NOT be synced (comma seperated links) --semester SEMESTER   Only these semesters will be synced, of the form 20ws (comma seperated) (only used if [courses] is empty, if empty all semesters will be synced) --basedir BASEDIR     The base directory where all files will be synced to --nolinks             Wether to not inspect links embedded in pages
 ```

 # FreeDesktop.org Secret Service integration